 BUYING AND SIGNATURE AUTHORITY

-Only Procurement Services Department personnel are authorized to sign contracts, quotes or other procurement related documents unless official delegation for specific documents or circumstances has been granted to another by the Board of Trustees, one of the Senior Executive Officers or their direct delegate(s).
+Only certain Procurement Services Department personnel are authorized to sign contracts, quotes or other procurement related documents unless official delegation for specific documents or circumstances has been granted to another in writing by the Salk’s Board of Trustees, President, Senior Vice President, or Chief Financial Officer.
 Forward any requests for signature to Procurement or the Office of Technology Development for evaluation.
-The Director of Procurement Services has been granted signature authority by the Senior Vice President and Chief Financial Officer of Salk for the majority of Salk’s procurement related documents.
+The Senior Director of Procurement Services has been granted signature authority by the Senior Vice President and Chief Financial Officer of Salk for the majority of Salk’s procurement related documents.

 CODE OF ETHICS